-The “secret” to more sales is as simple as understanding just what your buyer wants (and expects) from your business.
+The secret to more sales is as simple as understanding consumer behavior.

 We are all different, but in many instances our brains are prone to react in a similar manner.

 Understanding these subtleties in the human mind can help your business find creative ways to ethically move more buyers towards saying “Yes!” to your products or services.